Crossgates Mall: Expansion

 In October 1994 the mall underwent an expansion nearly doubling its footprint to almost 1,700,000 sqft and providing space for up to 250 stores.
 Following this expansion, Lord & Taylor, Hoyts Cinemas, and a new Filene’s store opened as anchors.
-The original Filene’s space was partially occupied by a Dick’s Sporting Goods.
+The original Filene’s space was partially occupied by a Dick's Sporting Goods.
 In 1996, anchor Jordan Marsh was replaced by Macy's when the Jordan Marsh brand was retired.

 In 1998, Pyramid attempted to double the mall footprint to 3,600,000 sqft for a new recreation facility, and sought to raze a nearby residential neighborhood for an 8-story hotel.
 Following widespread citizen protests, the Guilderland Town Board rejected the required zoning changes.

 In 1999, Cohoes Fashions relocated their store from their historic location in downtown Cohoes, New York.
 In 2007 their parent company, Burlington Coat Factory, closed many of the Cohoes locations and branded those that remained as Burlington Coat Factory.
 Caldor went out of business the same year.
 Their space at the mall's center court was split between a Best Buy on the second floor and an H&M on the first.
 Lord & Taylor would build a store in 2014.
-In 2021, it was announced the legendary division would shutter.
-Its set to become a Primark.
+In 2021, it was announced the legendary division would shutter and was replaced with Primark.

-Recent Years
+Recent years

-Pyramid achieved a degree of success developing casual dining and entertainment categories during the mid-2010's.
-Among them are Maggie McFly's, Funny Bone, 110 Grill, 5 Wits, Get Air, and APEX.
+Pyramid developed several dining and entertainment categories during the mid-2010's.
+Among them are Maggie McFly's, Texas de Brazil, Funny Bone, 110 Grill, 5 Wits, Aloha Krab, and APEX.

-As of 2022, the mall has experienced modest growth with the announcement of new retailers, such as Earthbound Trading Co, Urban Outfitters, Lovesac, Offline by Aerie, and Primark.
+By 2023, following the COVID-19 pandemic, Crossgates Mall had also announced several newest additions, among them Earthbound Trading Co, Urban Outfitters, Lovesac, Lovisa, Offline by Aerie, Newbury Comics, Dry Goods, Primark, and REI.

 In August 2017 Pyramid announced a plan to construct a hotel in partnership with Hilton.
 The hotel opened in 2018, achieving a strategic goal Pyramid had held since at least the late 1990s.
 It opened under the Homewood Suites, aimed at long-term stays, and the Tru brand, aimed at younger travelers.
 Both brands are owned by Hilton.

 On the heels of the hotel opening, Pyramid announced a plan to develop three sites adjacent to mall.
 Initially, this called for 222 residential units and a Costco.
 The latter was to be developed on a lot that would require demolition of a "ghost neighborhood", consisting of homes Pyramid had purchased in the preceding two decades.
 Within a month, local environmental watchdog group Save the Pine Bush, residents, and other groups sued Pyramid alleging that clearcutting of the Costco site had occurred in violation of the SEQRA and the 14th Amendment.
 The suit was later dismissed.

-Description

-Crossgates Mall is a super-regional shopping mall located in the hamlet of Westmere, in the Albany, New York suburb of Guilderland.
-Vehicular access is available from Western Avenue, Washington Avenue Extension, and a ramp just south of Adirondack Northway terminus.
-There are 10-12 parking lots.
-Public transit is available via a major bus stop served by multiple Capital District Transportation Authority routes.